sy-records/sync-qcloud-cos/readme.txt

 1. Upload the folder `cos-sync` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. That's all

 == Screenshots ==

-1. The WordPress editor after installing this plugin.
+1.WordPress settings after installing this plugin

 == Changelog ==

 = 1.2 =
-* Modify settings button.
+* Modify settings button

 = 1.0 =
 * First version

+== Upgrade Notice ==

+= 1.2 =
+* Fix release notes
+* Repair settings